CrossOver

 What do we do in the CrossOver project?

-CheckFirst’s main task is to develop dashboards of automated content spread in Belgium.
-This means that we are developing tools to monitor social media platforms, starting with Google search’s auto-complete and Twitter trends and observing which content they recommend to their users.
+CheckFirst’s main task is to develop dashboards of automated content spread in targeted countries.
+This means that we are developing tools to monitor social media platforms, starting with Google search’s auto-complete and Twitter trends, and observing which content they recommend to their users.
 This data are publicly available, as well as the full methodology, so that anyone can see which topics appear to be the most recommended algorithmically.

-In 2021 CrossOver has received funding from the European Union’s programme on the financing of Pilot Projects and Preparatory Actions in the field of “Communications Networks, Content and Technology” under grant agreement LC-01682253.
-This project was leaded by EU DisinfoLab with partiticipation of CheckFirst, Apache and Savoir-Devenir
+• 2021-2022: In 2021, CrossOver received funding from the European Union’s Pilot Projects and Preparatory Actions financing programme in the field of ‘Communications Networks, Content and Technology’, under grant agreement LC-01682253.
+EU DisinfoLab led this project, with the participation of CheckFirst, Apache and Savoir Devenir.

 About us